 We chewed it up for a while.
 So random and so crazy!
 Turns out Aaron's dream has always been to own his own game store, and he does.
 He was the manager of this little store, at just 22 years young.
 I was happy for him.
 We were never best buddies in college, but we were cool, and just seeing him randomly on this day and finding out that he achieved his dream at just 22 years old, that was nice.
 It's always nice to run into an old face and find them doing well in the game of life

 I brought these four to the counter.
-I was so excited to find Knights of the Round; my first time spotting a copy in the wild.
+I was so excited to finally dig up KNIGHTS OF THE ROUND; my first time spotting a copy in the wild.
 Good memories of it, as well as Super Baseball 2020.
-Never did really play the SNES port of Power Instinct, but had always wanted to as I was a bit of a fan of the arcade.
+Never did really play the SNES port of POWER INSTINCT, but I'd always wanted to as I was a bit of a fan of the arcade.
 Aaron gave me a good little deal.
 KOTR was price tagged at $8 but he gave it to me for $6.
-PI at $8 but he took $4.
-SB 2020 went for a measly $1 (!!!) and I got Super Soccer Champ for $2.
-What a wild trip, all courtesy of my checking Craigslist the night before, *JUST* to see if I might come across any enticing SNES ads.
+PI was $8 but he took $4.
+SB 2020 went for just a measly $1 (!!!) and I got Super Soccer Champ for 2 bucks.
+What a wild trip, all courtesy of my checking Craigslist the night before, *just* to see if I might come across any enticing SNES ads.
 Little did I know, I would run into an old face from my early college days, see that he was doing well and that life had been good to him, and get a nice little deal in the process.
 Driving home that Saturday afternoon, I rolled down the windows, blasted the music, and just digested what had just gone down.
 I looked at the games sitting on my passenger seat, smiling as old fond memories of playing these games crept back up to the surface.
-Ahhh.
 It was the perfect drive home.
-Those early hunting days... man....
-I'll never forget them.
-The feeling of excitement in the air... reclaiming my childhood.... running into old faces...
-GOOD TIMES...
-DAMN GOOD TIMES
+Those early hunting days... man, I'll never forget 'em.
+The feeling of excitement in the air... reclaiming my childhood.... running into old faces... good times

 ...
 HITS IT DEEEEEEP...
 [That's what she said -Ed.]